 The seeds pack the heat.
 Keep the seeds if you like the heat.

-I sure did not make enough as it was gone at the speed of light.
+I did not make enough, as it was gone at the speed of light.

 Flour and corn taco-size tortillas are warmed before serving.
 We also had some extra lime to squeeze over it all.

-As well as radishes and queso fresco to add to it as per our preference.
+We will add radishes and queso fresco to it as per our preference.

-If you enjoy those delicious carnitas tacos with tomatillo salsa, look at my other recipes.
+See my other recipes if you enjoy those delicious carnitas tacos with tomatillo salsa.

 Carnitas Tacos with Tomatillo Sauce and Avocado